hilkeheremans/node-jiggler/README.md

 * Jiggler now stores its templates a little differently.
 It is now possible to store templates using a path instead of just a template name
 * Paths are stored using the usual dot notation.
 * Template retrieval, when called with J.templatesWildcard instead of J.templates, also supports wildcard notation, as defined in J.wildcard.
 This defaults to *.
 Exact matches trump wildcard matches.
+* The same applies for J.asWildcard vs J.as
 * Tests have been updated accordingly.
 * WARNING: unfortunately, this also breaks Jiggler's API.
 Instead of calling J.template[key] and J.as[key] you must now call J.template(path) and J.as(path, value) (function calls instead of accessors).
 * WARNING: The implementation relies on lodash's set function, which seems to have a bug/design choice that causes problems when you use numbers in a path segment.
 Ie do not use this.is.path.1, use this.is.path._1 instead.